Skip to content

 Pykestone Hill — common questions

-How hard is Pykestone Hill?
+How difficult is Pykestone Hill?

-Can I bring my dog up Pykestone Hill?
+Can dogs go up Pykestone Hill?

-Is there mobile signal on Pykestone Hill?
+Will I get phone signal on Pykestone Hill?

 Is Pykestone Hill safe in winter?